-Equity and Social nd Sexual ation and Social disruption due to perceived introduction of • Develop a Grievance Redress Mechanism as part of MoH MOH, MO and IPs •Number of Community Inclusion Abuse (SEA) inequitable health services.
-Accountability for Affected Health are two areas of • Populations strategy Workers concern ı Inequitable availability and • Monitor IP compliance with MO (males/femal resultin g from access to service delivery in policy and measures on PSEA es) recruited high areas that are not highly • Involve key local stakeholders in and trained vulnera bilities vulnerable.
-Boma Health Workers (BHW) Number and of local selection and implementation type of commu nities. • Elite capture of services by processes to ensure buy-in, community This m nay arise individuals with recognition, and acceptability from engagement during connections or senior social the community activities recruitn nent of status • Strengthen the ability of community •Number of workers s and • Low capacity of BHWs and health leaders and structures people vendors as well supervisors, poor linkages (particularly Boma Health reached as empl loyees of between BHWs and health Committees) to enable accountability, the project facilities, limited equipment, and monitor community health initiatives misusin g their a lack of data, impede the quality and support BHWs econom ic of community health services • Adapt BCC messaging to address position ı to local myths and misconceptions and exploit to encourage care-seeking from vulnera BHWs individu ials in • Ensure recruitment of female CHWs munity. (minimum 30%) to reduce gender • Equity issues barriers to services such elite • Ensure sufficient human resources at capture adjacent health facilities to carry out exclusion BHW supervision lly of the • Establish referrals and counter- most v ulnerable referral networks between BHWs and group health facilities to improve the continuum of care • Conduct BHWs training and supervision to ensure compliance with standard operating procedures and reporting guidelines
+T 1 I 1 Equity and GBV and Sexual Social disruption due to The project will implement an existing GRM MOH, MO •Number of During the Social Exploitation and perceived introduction of developed and implemented under the and IPs Community engagement Inclusion Abuse (SEA) are inequitable health services.
+COVID-19 Emergency Response and Health Health of required two areas of concern Systems Preparedness Project (CERHSSP) Workers labour, and resulting from high Inequitable availability and which aligns with the requirements of ESS 10 (males/femal throughout vulnerabilities of access to service delivery in and other relevant E&S standards. es) recruited the life cycle local communities. areas that are not highly Maintain the Grievance Redress Mechanism and trained of the project This may arise vulnerable. as part of MoH Accountability for Affected Number and during recruitment Populations strategy type of of workers and Elite capture of services by Monitor IP compliance with MO policy and community vendors as well as individuals with connections measures on PSEA engagement employees of the or senior social status Involve key local stakeholders in Boma activities project misusing Low capacity of BHWs Health Workers (BHW) selection and •Number of their economic and supervisors, poor implementation processes to ensure buy-in, people position to exploit linkages between BHWs and recognition, and acceptability from the reached vulnerable health facilities, limited community. individuals in the equipment, and a lack of Strengthen the ability of community health community. data, impede the quality of leaders and structures (particularly Boma Equity issues such community health services Health Committees) to enable accountability, elite capture and monitor community health initiatives and social exclusion support BHWs. especially of the Adapt BCC messaging to address local myths most vulnerable and misconceptions and to encourage care- group seeking from BHWs Ensure recruitment of female CHWs (minimum 30%) to reduce gender barriers to services Ensure sufficient human resources at adjacent health facilities to carry out BHW supervision Establish referrals and counter-referral networks between BHWs and health facilities to improve the continuum of care Conduct BHWs training and supervision to ensure compliance with standard operating procedures and reporting guidelines l

-Provide on-time compensation to BHWs (e.g. performance-based incentives linked to reporting) Development & distribution of community data collection tools linked to the HMIS -- -- --- --
+Provide on-time compensation to BHWs (e.g. performance-based incentives linked to reporting) Development and distribution of community data collection tools linked to the HMIS.
+Use of traditional knowledge and non-discrimination.